Interview by Tony Cho

-Davide Piscitelli’s field of interest lies in ‘objects’ of an ubiquitous nature, unbound to spatiotemporal boundaries.
+Davide Piscitelli’s field of interest lies in ‘objects’ of a ubiquitous nature, unbound to spatiotemporal boundaries.
 To put it simply, these hyperobjects are entities in the world that are like floating icebergs- viewing limited to what’s above the surface.
-Davide Piscitelli investigates these hyperobjects and their implications in an attempt to look under the waters to find a fast arriving future.
+Davide Piscitelli investigates these hyperobjects and their implications in an attempt to look under the waters to find a fast-arriving future.

 In New Nature, one sees a series of rocks- seemingly found somewhere on this earth.
-These rocks have a peculiar quality to them, with bits and bobs off human waste emerged and embedded onto the rock- a metamorphosis from sediment to plastiglomerate.
-These rocks look so real that in fact it is hard to believe that they are a product of digital rendering and procedural generation.
-It’s texture, shadow, shape and coloring all speak to the reality of the object, however the rock remains a rendering of an object created through a process of sculpting through code.
-Add to it the addition of human waste embedded in the rock, these renderings not only mirror the physical object in visual form, but captures the existential state of nature the rock exists in.
+These rocks have a peculiar quality to them, with bits and bobs off human waste emerging and embedded into the rock- a metamorphosis from sediment to plastiglomerate.
+These rocks look so real that, in fact, it is hard to believe that they are a product of digital rendering and procedural generation.
+Its texture, shadow, shape and colouring all speak to the reality of the object.
+However, the rock remains a rendering of an object created through a process of sculpting through code.
+Add to it the addition of human waste embedded in the rock.
+These renderings not only mirror the physical object in visual form but captures the existential state of nature the rock exists in.

-At OTHERWISE festival you are presenting New Nature, an artistic investigation about how the concept of nature is being reshaped through digital representations (in your words); Could you tell us the intellectual process behind and how do you come up with the idea?
+At the OTHERWISE festival, you are presenting New Nature, an artistic investigation about how the concept of nature is being reshaped through digital representations (in your words); Could you tell us the intellectual process behind it and how do you come up with the idea?

 The idea came from several experiences and thoughts I had during the last couple of years but in general, I would say that I have always been interested in how our visual culture influences our way of thinking.
 Studying fine arts and working at the intersection between digital and physical craft made me curious about the meaning behind a particular image and question where it comes from and how it is made.

-This leads me to explore how technology reshapes our visual imaginary; in particular when more than half of the population of the world shares knowledge on the same platform, the Internet.
-With the rise of CGI techniques, we are getting used to seeing images that are re-created in a digital environment.
+This leads me to explore how technology reshapes our visual imaginary, in particular when more than half of the population of world shares knowledge on the same platform, the Internet.
+With the rise of CGI techniques, we are getting used to seeing images that are recreated in a digital environment.
 Often they are the result of procedural 3D techniques, which allow us to automatically create large amounts of 3D content starting from given initial values.

-With New Nature I am researching and exploring how a digital imaginary, dictated by human idealisation combined with the limits of the technology we are developing, is infiltrating and influencing our knowledge.
-Using the example of how a 3D rock looks like I am investigating where its digital aesthetic comes from and how this images are influencing how we perceive, think and imagine a real one.
+With New Nature, I am researching and exploring how a digital imaginary, dictated by human idealisation combined with the limits of the technology we are developing is infiltrating and influencing our knowledge.
+Using the example of how a 3D rock looks like, I am investigating where its digital aesthetic comes from and how these images are influencing how we perceive, think and imagine a real one.

 What reaction do you expect from the people who interact with your installation?

-In particular, in our epoch where this hyper-connected condition is influencing policy decisions on a global scale, it is important to explore more the ethical and philosophical aspects of our current and future technologies.
-I am not really worried about the idea of multiple stimuli because this is just the consequence of introducing new technology, as when we as an ape started to use bones as a tool for hunting animals.
-What I am concern about is the correlation we always made between technology and a better future.
+in particular, in our epoch, where this hyper-connected condition is influencing policy decisions on a global scale, it is important to explore more the ethical and philosophical aspects of our current and future technologies.
+I am not really worried about the idea of multiple stimuli because this is just the consequence of introducing new technology, as when we, as an ape, started to use bones as a tool for hunting animals.
+What I am concerned about is the correlation we always made between technology and a better future.
 What does better mean?
 And who is included or excluded from it?